smithmichael11/projects/README.md

 # Projects #

 I have created a series of documents and videos to showcase my key cybersecurity projects.
-Dive in to explore the details and highlights of my projects.
+Dive in and explore the details, highlights, valuable skills developed.
 I delve into various cybersecurity projects, extracting valuable lessons and insights from each endeavor.

 ## Key Projects: